Monrovia Middle School

 - Category Attribute

-- Monrovia Middle School's student population of 1,012 students has declined by 6% over five school years.
+- Monrovia Middle School's student population of 1,035 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 6-8|

 |Students by Grade|

 - Monrovia Middle School is ranked within the top 20% of all 1,263 schools in Alabama (based off of combined math and reading proficiency testing data) for the 2016-17 school year.